khaledghobashy/uraeus_smbd/README.md

 config.add_relation.Equal_to('ax1_jcs_b', ('vcs_z',))
 config.add_relation.Equal_to('ax1_jcs_d', ('vcs_y',))
 ```
-*__Note__: The set of configuration parameters of each component and their naming convention will be discussed in a separate documentation*
+*__Note__: The set of configuration parameters of each component and their naming convention will be discussed in a separate documentation*</br>

 The first line of the above code-block adds a relation that sets the location of joint **pt1_jsc_a** to be **Equal_to** the user-input location point **hps_a**, where the fifth line adds a relation that sets the orientation of the first axis of the universal joint **ax1_jsc_c** to be **Oriented** along the user-input location points **hps_b** and **hps_c**.
 The rest of the statements follows the same convention.

 An optional and recommended step is to create symbolic geometries and assign these geometries to topology bodies to automatically evaluate the bodies configuration parameters stated earlier.
 Also this will be used to generate a python-blender script that can be used in blender to create 3D visualizations in blender later.